Main navigation english

 By 2025:

-• One or more targeted public health responses to assist COVID-19 recovery have been developed and shared with relevant stakeholders; and
+• One or more targeted recommendations to strengthen public health systems in Canada have been developed and shared with relevant stakeholders; and

-• A proposed rationale, framework and funding envelope for a Canada Public Health Act have been developed and principles endorsed by relevant stakeholders.
+• A proposed rationale and framework for the strengthening of public health systems has been developed and principles endorsed by relevant stakeholders.

 Advance Truth and Reconciliation with Indigenous Peoples